 Platforms: PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Windows, macOS, iOS

-There was virtually nothing that was unremarkable about the original BioShock, from the story and the premise alone to the amazing art direction and engaging gameplay mechanics that combined FPS and RPG elements into an effective whole, all of it adding up to create what is arguably one of the best games ever made.
+There was virtually nothing unremarkable about the original BioShock.
+Starting from the story and the premise, to the fantastic art direction and engaging gameplay mechanics that combined FPS and RPG elements into a compelling whole, BioShock is arguably one of the best games ever made.

-The game places the player in the shoes of a (mostly) silent protagonist named Jack who, after surviving a plane crash in the middle of the Atlantic Ocean, discovers the underwater city of Rapture, an anarcho-capitalist dystopia that is undoubtedly one of the most striking and memorable settings ever conceived.
+The game places the player in the shoes of a reticent protagonist named Jack, who, after surviving a plane crash in the middle of the Atlantic Ocean, discovers the underwater city of Rapture.
+This anarcho-capitalist dystopia is undoubtedly one of the most extraordinary and memorable settings ever conceived.

-And once Jack finds this underwater paradise-turned-hell, he teams up with a mysterious voice on the radio who introduces himself only as “Atlas” and enlists Jack’s aid in a quest to rescue his family and kill Andrew Ryan, the city’s founder who had become something of a tyrant in his own libertarian utopia.
+Once Jack finds this underwater paradise-turned-hell, he teams up with a mysterious voice on the radio who introduces himself as “Atlas,” enlisting Jack’s aid in a quest to rescue his family and kill Andrew Ryan – the city’s founder who had become a tyrant in his libertarian utopia.

-Going forward, Jack has to face hordes of splicers – the city’s inhabitants who had devolved into violent addicts, dependent on the gene-altering substance known as ADAM – and he has to take on the greater challenges posed by the game’s signature enemies: the Big Daddies, the unyielding protectors of Little Sisters who harvest and recycle ADAM around Rapture.
+Jack has to face hordes of splicers – the city’s inhabitants who had devolved into violent addicts, dependent on the gene-altering substance known as ADAM – and takes on the significant challenges posed by the game’s signature enemies: the Big Daddies.
+These are the unyielding protectors of Little Sisters who harvest and recycle ADAM around Rapture.

 The game’s plot features multiple complex layers, dealing not only with morality and politics, but also delving into sociological, psychological, and philosophical topics.

-As mentioned above, BioShock features a dynamic mix of FPS and RPG elements, featuring a number of weapons commonly presented in old school shooters while spicing things up with various “superpowers” in the form of plasmids.
-Enemies, including the weaker ones, are quite resilient and ammo is not always in ample supply, so the player has to be clever and make full use of their arsenal in order to overcome Rapture’s many challenges, especially on higher difficulty levels.
+As mentioned above, BioShock features a dynamic mix of FPS and RPG elements, featuring several weapons commonly presented in old school shooters while spicing things up with various “superpowers” in the form of plasmids.
+Enemies, including the weaker ones, are quite resilient, and ammo is not always in ample supply.
+Therefore, the player has to be smart and make full use of their arsenal to overcome Rapture’s many challenges, especially on higher difficulty levels.